FZambia/centrifuge/README.md

 Light and simple open-source platform for real-time message broadcasting in your web applications.

-This is something like [Pusher](http://pusher.com/) service - not so powerful yet, but open-source and easy to setup.
+The main goal of Centrifuge is the same as in [Pusher](http://pusher.com/) or [Pubnub](http://www.pubnub.com/) services.
+The main difference is that Centrifuge is open-source and requires installation (it is worth noting that installation is rather simple).

 It is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's async web server.